Signed in as:

 He is committed to building strong firefighter competencies through structured training programs and takes pride in mentoring recruits as they develop professional confidence and operational readiness for modern fire service careers.

-Jason Carl serves as Training Officer and Instructor at Canadian Fire Rescue College and currently works with Rocky View County Fire Services.
+Jason Carl serves as Training Officer and Instructor at Canadian Fire Rescue College and currently works full time with Rocky View County Fire Services.
 With 18 years of fire service experience, Jason has progressed through volunteer, paid-per-call, and full-time firefighting roles across multiple departments.

 He began his career in Consort Fire Department, where he advanced to Captain and held the position for five years before relocating.
 He later served with Crossfield Fire Department as an out-of-town firefighter and advanced into a Training Officer role, helping develop and deliver weekly training programs.